Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Motivating Example: Impossibility of Lock-Free Strongly Linearizable Queues from Interfering Primitives

-Starting with the initial configuration $C_0$, which is bivalent, we let $p_0$ and $p_1$ take steps as long as the next configuration is bivalent.
-This execution cannot go forever since the operations of $p_0$ and $p_1$ eventually terminate, due to lock-freedom, and every configuration where an enqueue is terminated is univalent.
-Thus, we reach a \emph{critical} configuration $C$ such that (1) $p_0$ and $p_1$ are active, (2) $p_2$ is idle, (3) $C$ is bivalent, and (4) a step of one of $p_0$ and $p_1$ makes the configuration 0-univalent, and a step of the other makes the configuration $1$-univalent.
+Starting with the initial configuration $C_0$, which is multivalent, we let {$p_0, p_1$ and $p_2$} take steps as long as the next configuration is multivalent.
+This execution cannot go forever since the operations of {$p_0, p_1$ and $p_2$} eventually terminate, due to lock-freedom, and every configuration where an enqueue is terminated is univalent, due to the claim above.
+Thus, we reach a \emph{critical} configuration $C$ such that (1) {$p_0, p_1$ and $p_2$} are active, (2) $p_3$ is idle, (3) $C$ is multivalent, and (4) a step of one of {distinct processes $p$ and $q$ makes the configuration $v$-univalent, and a step of the other makes the configuration $u$-univalent, with $u \neq v$.
+Without loss of generality, let $p$ and $q$ be processes $p_0$ and~$p_1$.}

-Let $R_i$, $i \in \{0,1\}$, be the base object $p_i$ is about to access with primitive $f_i$, in the configuration $C$.
+Let $R_i$, $i \in \{0,1\}$, be the base object $p_i$ is about to access with primitive $f_i$, in the configuration~$C$.
 We complete the proof by considering the following cases: \begin{itemize}